kevin51jiang/react-spotify-auth/README.md

 [Spotify Web Player](https://kevinjiang.ca/Spotify-Web-Player/) (Premium Spotify accounts only, must be listening to a track prior to using)

 **Got something to add, or a feature you want?
-Send a PR or create and issue!**
+Send a PR or create an issue!**

 ## Usage